-The Company incurred non-recurring engineering service expense and production charges of approximately \$0 and \$57,000 during the three months ended June 30, 2023 and 2022, respectively, from Wistron Neweb Corp ("WNC") in connection with the manufacturing of single-APU PCIe boards, to be used in the Company's in-place associative computing product.
+The Company incurred manufacturing services of approximately \$8,000 and \$0 during the three months ended June 30, 2024 and 2023, respectively, from Wistron Neweb Corp ("WNC") in connection with the manufacturing of single-APU PCIe boards, to be used in the Company's in-place associative computing product.
 Haydn Hsieh, a member of the Company's board of directors, is the Chairman and Chief Strategy Officer of WNC.
-The amount owed to WNC, of \$0 and \$8,000 at June 30, 2023 and March 31, 2023, respectively, is included in accounts payable in the Condensed Consolidated Balance Sheets.
+The amount owed to WNC, \$6,000 and \$0 at June 30, 2024 and March 31, 2024, respectively, is included in accounts payable in the Condensed Consolidated Balance Sheets.